aws-samples/eks-workshop-developers/website/docs/intro/python/refactoring.md

 ...
 FROM python:3.9-slim-buster as runner
 ```
-Further you can manage the build and deployment as separate stages using CICD tools like GitOps or CodeCatalyst.
+Ideally, you would manage the build and deployment as separate stages using CI/CD tools like GitOps or [Amazon CodeCatalyst](https://codecatalyst.aws/).
 <!-- In this link(link to codecatalyst) we show how you can use codecatalyst to manage the build and deployment stages.-->

 #### In Kubernetes